-- Organic structures are flexible, decentralized structures with low levels of formalization.
-Communication lines are more fluid and flexible.
-Employee job descriptions are broader, and employees are asked to perform duties based on the specific needs of the organization at the time as well as their own expertise levels.
+In contrast to mechanistic structures, organic structures are flexible and decentralized, with low levels of formalization.
+In Organizations with an organic structure, communication lines are more fluid and flexible.
+Employee job descriptions are broader and employees are asked to perform duties based on the specific needs of the organization at the time as well as their own expertise levels.
 Organic structures tend to be related to higher levels of job satisfaction on the part of employees.
 These structures are conducive to entrepreneurial behavior and innovativeness.Burns, T., & Stalker, M. G. (1961).
-The management of innovation.
-London: Tavistock; Covin, J. G., & Slevin, D. P. (1988).
-The influence of organizational structure.
+The Management of Innovation.
+London: Tavistock; Covin, J. G., & Slevin, D. P. (1988) The influence of organizational structure.
 Journal of Management Studies, 25, 217-234.
-An example of a company that has an organic structure is 3M.
+An example of a company that has an organic structure is the diversified technology company 3M.
 The company is strongly committed to decentralization.
 At 3M, there are close to 100 profit centers, with each division feeling like a small company.
-Each division manager acts autonomously and is - 9.
-Structures that resemble a bureaucracy and are highly formalized and centralized. - 10.
-Flexible and decentralized structures with low levels of formalization where communication lines are more fluid and flexible.

-accountable for his or her actions.
+Each division manager acts autonomously and is accountable for his or her actions.
 As operations within each division get too big and a product created by a division becomes profitable, the operation is spun off to create a separate business unit.
 This is done to protect the agility of the company and the small-company atmosphere.
 Adair, J. (2007).
 Leadership for innovation: How to organize team creativity and harvest ideas.
 London: Kogan Page.